wildfly/quickstart/helloworld-ssl/README.md

    Make sure to put your desired "hostname" into the "first and last name" field, otherwise you might run into issues while permanently accepting this certificate as an exception in some browsers.
 Chrome doesn't have an issue with that though.

-Configure The Additional WildFly Security Realm
+Configure The Additional ${product.name} Security Realm
 -----------------------------------------------

 The next step is to configure the new keystore as a server identity for ssl in the WildFly security-realms section of the standalone.xml (if you're using -ha or other versions, edit those).
 Make sure to backup the file: `JBOSS_HOME/standalone/configuration/standalone.xml`